 - The $16,728 Social Security Bonus You Cannot Afford to Miss

-Dan Caplinger owns shares of Apple.
 Leo Sun owns shares of Apple.
-Maxx Chatsko has no position in any of the stocks mentioned.
+Reuben Gregg Brewer has no position in any of the stocks mentioned.
+Steve Symington has no position in any of the stocks mentioned.
 The Motley Fool owns shares of and recommends Apple.
 The Motley Fool owns shares of Qualcomm and has the following options: long January 2020 $150 calls on Apple and short January 2020 $155 calls on Apple.
-The Motley Fool recommends RH.
+The Motley Fool recommends FireEye.
 The Motley Fool has a disclosure policy.